igwed93/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups prints all the groups the current user is part of 3-new_owner changes the owner of the file 'hello' to 'betty' 4-empty creates an empty file called 'hello'
+5-execute adds execution permission for the owner of the file 'hello'